 On things a woman should know in a relationship:

 Love yourself the most and not the other person.
 You do so much for the other person and he does nothing for you, then it won't work for you.
 At the end of the day, you will be left all alone, no job, and then there will be kids to look after.
 These are classic tales of loveless marriages.
 Then you become depressed all the more.
 If you take care and love yourself first and take a job and save your money on your own and if they leave, you won't cry so much.

 Her personality, her love and the compassion she is able to give.
 Men have trouble expressing love.
 Women express better.

 On her dream date:

-The guy should be a chauvinist.
+The guy should not be a chauvinist.
 He should come and pick me up.
-He should not employ cheesy pickup lines on me and should be able to strike a conversation.
+He should not employ cheesy pickup lines on me and should be able to strike up a conversation.
 Overall, he should be a great kisser.
-If he cannot kiss properly, he should forget about another date with me.
+If he cannot kiss properly, he can forget about another date with me.
 If these things happen, the rest should flow easily.